GNOME/libhttpseverywhere/README.md

 -------------

-You can either generate the documentation as a devhelp-book for yourself (see Building-section) or you can browser them online: [httpseverywhere-0.2 API docs](http://grindhold.de/httpseverywhere-0.2/)
+You can either generate the documentation as a devhelp-book for yourself (see Building-section) or you can browse them online: [httpseverywhere-0.2 API docs](http://grindhold.de/httpseverywhere-0.2/)

 Dependencies
 ------------